CyE01/IntroToIM/June04/README.md

   - 1) Create an instroduction page with "PFont" "text" "loadImage", "String", and use "keyPressed" to control the flow from the introduction page to the main page
   - 2) Creating a class as the main page (i.e. Coordinate system and data points) with "lines", "table", "loadTable", "TableRow" "getFloat", and "ellipse", and use the same method to label x and y axis.
 - Instructions for usage: Pressed any key to jump from the introduction page to the main page and the graph will automatically show up.
+  - 3）The unit for x axis is Dollar for every 100 avocados and the unit for y axis is ten thousand.
 - The source of data: <kaggle.com/neuromusic/avocado-prices>.

 ### Difficulties and Challenages: